glanzkaiser/Moummenths/Readme.md

 (fill some questions)
 yarn install
-(install all dependencies modules listed in package.json) yarn development
+(install all dependencies modules listed in package.json)
-(This command will get Nodemon, Webpack, and the server started for development) yarn start
-(run the bundled code in production)

-(or)

-npm install
-npm run development
-(if facing error: type
 ```

 if facing this error when running the code: `error:0308010C:digital envelope routines::unsupported` then type: